Your 2026 Tax Refund Is Bigger Than Ever — But Gas Prices Might Have Already Eaten It

 📎 Source Link: IRS.gov — Tax Withholding Estimator

-What Happens Next: Will Gas Prices Come Down?
+What Happens Next: Will Gas Prices Come Down.

-This is the trillion-dollar question, and the honest answer is: it depends on geopolitics more than economics right now.
-The Energy Information Administration projected earlier this year that gas prices would average $3.34 for all of 2026 and $3.18 in 2027.
-But those forecasts were made before the current Middle East situation escalated, and they're likely to be revised upward significantly.
 Oil prices have shown some recent volatility.
-After weeks of hovering above $100 per barrel, WTI crude settled at $100.12 following ceasefire discussions.
-But the global oil supply chain remains stressed, with a backlog of tankers waiting to transit the Strait of Hormuz.
-Even if a peace deal materializes tomorrow, analysts say it could take weeks to months for supply to normalize and prices to ease at the pump.
-The bottom line?
-Don't count on cheap gas returning anytime soon.
-Plan as though $4-plus per gallon is the new normal for at least the next few months.
+After weeks hovering above $100 per barrel, WTI crude settled at $100.12 following ceasefire discussions.
+But the global oil supply chain remains stressed.
+A backlog of tankers is still waiting to transit the Strait of Hormuz.
+Even if a peace deal materializes tomorrow, analysts say it could take weeks to months for supply to normalize.

 📎 Source Link: U.S. Energy Information Administration — Weekly Retail Gasoline Prices